MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-flexible-federated-identity-credentials.md

 # Flexible federated identity credentials (preview)

-Flexible federated identity credentials (flexible FIC) are an advanced feature of Microsoft Entra Workload ID that enhances the existing federated identity credential model.
+Flexible federated identity credentials are an advanced feature of Microsoft Entra Workload ID that enhances the existing federated identity credential model.
 This article explains how these credentials work, their benefits, and current limitations.

 Flexible federated identity credentials allow the use of a restricted expression language for matching incoming `subject` claims and enabling the inclusion of custom claims, helping reduce management overhead and address scale limits in workload identity federation.
 If you're looking to streamline authentication for external workloads with Microsoft Entra, this guide provides you with the necessary insights and steps to use this powerful feature.

 ## Why use flexible federated identity credentials?

 The current behavior of [federated identity credentials](/graph/api/resources/federatedidentitycredentials-overview) within workload identity federation requires explicit matching when comparing the defined `subject`, `issuer`, and `audience` in the federated identity credential against the `subject`, `issuer`, and `audience` contained in the token sent to Microsoft Entra.
 When combined with the current limit of 20 federated identity credentials for a given application or user-assigned managed identity, scale limits can be hit quickly.

 Flexible federated identity credentials extend the existing federated identity credential model by allowing the use of a restricted expression language when matching against incoming `subject` claims.
-It can also be used to extend the federated identity credential authorization model past `subject`, `issuer`, and `audience` by enabling the inclusion of certain allowed custom claims within your federated identity credentials.
+It can also be used to extend the federated identity credential authorization model beyond the `subject`, `issuer`, and `audience` claims by enabling the inclusion of certain allowed custom claims within your federated identity credentials.

 Flexible federated identity credentials can help reduce management overhead when attempting to authenticate external workloads with Microsoft Entra, and address the scale limits in workload identity federation implementations.

 ## How do flexible federated identity credentials work?

 Flexible federated identity credentials don't change the baseline functionality provided by federated identity credentials.
 These trust relationships are still used to indicate which token from the external IdP should be trusted by your application.
 Instead, they extend the ability of federated identity credentials by enabling scenarios which previously required multiple federated identity credentials to instead be managed under a single flexible federated identity credential.
 A few examples include:

 - GitHub repositories with various workflows, each running on a different branch (or being used across branches).
 Previously, a unique federated identity credential was required for each of the branches in which workflows could run across.
 With flexible federated identity credentials, this scenario can be managed under a single federated identity credential.
 - Terraform cloud `run_phases` plans, which each requires a unique federated identity credential.
-With flexible FIC, this can be managed under a single flexible federated identity credential.
+With flexible federated identity credentials, this can be managed under a single flexible federated identity credential.
 - Reusable GitHub Actions workflows, where wildcards can be used against GitHub's custom `job_workflow_ref` claim.

-## Current limitations
+> [!NOTE]
+>

-Flexible FIC support is currently provided for matching against GitHub, GitLab, and Terraform Cloud issued tokens.
+> Flexible federated identity credentials support is currently provided for matching against GitHub, GitLab, and Terraform Cloud issued tokens.
 This support exists only for federated identity credentials configured on application objects currently.
-Finally, explicit support for flexible federated identity credentials doesn't yet exist within Azure CLI, Azure PowerShell, or Terraform providers.
-Unless you use Azure CLI or Azure PowerShell's methods for making REST API requests, you'll initially only be able to create and manage flexible federated identity credentials via Microsoft Graph or the Azure portal.
+You can only create and manage flexible federated identity credentials via Microsoft Graph or the Azure portal.

 ## Flexible federated identity credential language structure

-A flexible FIC expression is made up of three parts;
+A flexible federated identity credentials expression is made up of three parts, the claim lookup, the operator, and the comparand.
+Refer to the following table for a breakdown of each part:

 | Name | Description | Example |
 | --- | --- | --- |